Sales Engagement: What, Why, and How + 7 Tools That Can Help

 While your prospects may have a preference for communication channels, it’s hardly realistic to expect your sales engagement software to only give you one option.

 In reality, your sales team will be having multiple touches with prospects on various channels–from email to social media–over the course of your sales process.

-So, find a tool that gives you the ability to engage with prospects on different channels, or that integrates well with other tools to give you the combined power of different engagement possibilities.
+So, find an omnichannel tool that gives you the ability to engage with prospects on different channels, or that integrates well with other tools to give you the combined power of different engagement possibilities.

 We already talked about how important analytics is to a successful sales engagement strategy.
 The right software won’t overwhelm you with tons of unnecessary data—it will point you in the right direction with the KPIs that matter most to your team.

 Ideally, you’ll be able to customize the sales metrics you see, how it’s delivered to you, or even have the ability to export it to another program for further analysis.

 For Best Results, Pick a Tool That Meets Your Team’s Unique Needs

 Your team is unique, so you need a tool that will sharpen their strengths while supporting their weak points.